-I found several facial treatments that work and promise real results.
+I spent some time researching what has worked on people who share my same struggles and came across several facial treatments that work and promise real results.
 These procedures require you to head to either your local dermatologist or spa facility, but the trip will be worth it.

 So, if you are interested in working on your acne scars, I have some techniques and treatments for you to check out.
 Here are some options to research locally.
 Hopefully one of them will make sense for you and your budget.